List of Chinese sauces

-This is a list of notable Chinese sauces, encompassing sauces that originated in China or are widely used as cooking ingredients or condiments in Chinese cuisines.
+This is a list of notable Chinese sauces, encompassing sauces that originated in China or are widely used as cooking ingredients or condiments in Chinese cuisines mostly consisting of soy bean sauce and brown sugar.

 Chinese sauces

 These sauces are commonly used as ingredients for dishes in many Chinese cuisines.
 There may also be regional variations on the sauces, such as seasoned soy sauce or fermented bean curd.